10 Injured As Roof Collapses At Chicago Water Plant

 At least 10 people have been seriously injured when a roof collapsed at the Calumet Water Reclamation Plant on Chicago’s South Side.
 The collapse came as a result of an explosion, which is at this stage believed to have been caused by a buildup of methane gas, according to WGNTV.

-“There has been an explosion in the sludge concentration building at the Calumet water reclamation plant,” was the initial statement from the Chicago Fire Department.
+“There has been an explosion in the sludge concentration building at the Calumet water reclamation plant,” the initial statement from the Chicago Fire Department reported.
 “There are injuries.
 Emergency crews are on the scene.”

 While eight of the victims injured in the collapse were relatively easy to pull from the rubble, the last two proved much more difficult.
-As the first eight were taken to hospital, firefighters worked to free the last two men, with one being rescued approximately 20-minutes after the emergency services arrived at the scene.
+As the first eight were taken to hospital, firefighters worked to free the last two men, with one being rescued approximately 20 minutes after the emergency services arrived at the scene.

 “The first individual was removed quickly,” Commissioner Jose Santiago said.
 “But we had a problem.
 We had another individual that was buried and entombed.”

-The final man took a total of 70 people, including special teams, and over six-hours to rescue.
-Emergency services had to dig six-feet down, and tunnel a further 40-feet to reach him.
+The final man took a total of 70 people, including special teams, and over six hours to rescue.
+Emergency services had to dig six feet down and tunnel a further 40 feet to reach him.
 He had been pinned down by a concrete beam that had collapsed onto his leg during the explosion.
 He was fortunate enough to suffer nothing more than a “broken jaw and a fractured leg,” officials said.
 He did not need the limb to be amputated.

 All 10 injured men had been in the facility’s “sludge concentration building”‘ for sewage treatment at the time that the explosion occurred.